Rigel’s Elaborate Typography Roars Back Over A Hundred Years Ago

-Rigel package design uses several distinctive fonts that are, although mutually different, go well together.
+Rigel packaging design uses several distinctive fonts that are, although mutually different, go well together.

 The text that describes the flavor of the gin is located near the bottom of the label and uses a very elegant yet legible font in thin blue lines.
 The exact same typography is present in the word “Gin” signifying the type of beverage for the consumer looking for it on retail shelves.

-Not counting the label’s white background, the Rigel package design relies on two main colors: dark blue and copper.
+Not counting the label’s white background, the Rigel packaging design relies on two main colors: dark blue and copper.

 Combined with white, the illustrations’ thin blue lines convey the feeling of the ice-cold environment the protagonist found itself in.